 We’ve all been out and about on a hot summer’s day and at some point felt the urge to just go and relax in the shade for a few minutes.
-But what you may not know is that this is your body’s way of telling you that you are approaching the risk threshold for developing a hyperthermia-type condition such as heatstroke.
-This problem arises when our bodies’ ability to dissipate heat is lesser than the amount of heat it is absorbing from the environment and/or generating via physical exertion.
-For this reason, it is not unusual to see heat injuries in athletes such as endurance runners, who must undergo sustained physical activity in sometimes extremely hot conditions.
+But what you may not know is that this is your body’s way of telling you that you are approaching the risk threshold for developing a hyperthermia-type condition such as heat stroke.
+This problem arises when the body's ability to dissipate heat is lesser than the amount of heat it is absorbing from the environment and/or generating via physical exertion.

 For more information pertaining to this topic, you can visit our condition guide: Heat Stroke in Dogs.